 Training & Support

-By providing key information, training and support, TMT is able to assist countries to take concrete actions to combat fisheries crime, which in turn acts as a significant deterrent to those wanting to engage in these illegal activities.
+By providing key information, training and guidance TMT is able to work with countries to take concrete actions to combat fisheries crime, which in turn acts as a significant deterrent to those wanting to engage in these illegal activities.
 TMT is now routinely being used as a source of information and fisheries enforcement support by a number of government fisheries enforcement agencies and RFMOs.

 Cutting Edge Tools